 - Set aside no more than an hour, and include two or three options for a date and time in the initial request.

-- Provide high level topic areas in advance so the interviewee can adequately prepare.
-Determine whether the detailed list of questions will help them prepare or stifle the discussion.
+- Provide high level topic areas or the initial list of questions in advance so the interviewee can adequately prepare.
+Determine whether a more detailed list of questions will help them prepare or stifle the discussion.

 - Be prepared to ask for a follow-up meeting after you’ve had a chance to compile your notes and determine any gaps.

-- Schedule the interview for a conference or meeting room to minimize walk-by distractions.
+- If conducting the interview in person, schedule the interview for a conference or meeting room to minimize walk-by distractions.

 Conduct the Interview